George Gewinner

-George Gewinner (May 27, 1814 - January 18, 1894) was a musician and band leader during the American Civil War.
-Gewinner was born, raised and educated in Bayreuth, Bavaria, emigrating to the United States in 1848 where he volunteered with the Union Army three different times during the Civil War, serving as chief musician and band leader for the 99th NY Infantry, the 4th Massachusetts Cavalry and the 6th Infantry Regiment.
-It was Gewinner's 4th Massachusetts Cavalry band that played the surrender of General Robert E. Lee to General Ulysses S. Grant at Appomattox Courthouse on April 9, 1865, ending the Civil War.
+George Gewinner (May 27, 1814 – January 18, 1894) was a German-born American composer and military bandmaster during the American Civil War.
+Gewinner was born, raised and educated in Bayreuth, Bavaria, emigrating to the United States in 1848 where he volunteered in the Union Army three different times during the Civil War, serving as chief musician and band leader for the 99th New York Infantry Regiment, the 4th Massachusetts Cavalry and the 6th Infantry Regiment.
+It was Gewinner's 4th Massachusetts Cavalry band that played the surrender of Robert E. Lee to Ulysses S. Grant at Appomattox Courthouse on April 9, 1865, ending the Civil War.

 Life

-Georg Gewinner was born May 27, 1814, in Bayreuth, Bavaria to Johann Heinrich Gewinner (1775-1845) and Anna Margaretha née Schrödel (1778-1833).
-After completing his basic education in Bayreuth, George set out in 1832 for Munich and completed an eight-year degree program in music.
-In 1847, George married Victoria Schneider in Landau-in-der-Pfalz, Germany, after which in 1848 they emigrated to the United States.
+Gewinner was born on May 27, 1814, in Bayreuth, Bavaria to Johann Heinrich Gewinner and Anna Margaretha (née Schrödel).
+After completing his basic education in Bayreuth, Gewinner set out in 1832 for Munich and completed an eight-year degree program in music.
+In 1847, Gewinner married Victoria Schneider in Landau-in-der-Pfalz, Germany, after which, in 1848, they emigrated to the United States.

-George and Victoria had eight children in America, including: